Adventures Without Tourism

 Fazenda Santa Cruz, 2019

-Time is the unlock
+Time on the ground

 Our trips are long by design.